-- E. Documents Required During Transport.
+- Except that when a rental truck is required for transporting Medical Marijuana Vegetative plants, Colorado motor vehicle registration is not required. - E. Documents Required During Transport.
 Transport of Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product shall be accompanied by a copy of the originating Retail Marijuana Establishment's business license, the driver's valid Owner or Occupational License, the driver's valid motor vehicle operator's license, and all required vehicle registration information. - F. Use of Colorado Roadways.
-State law does not prohibit the transport of Retail Marijuana, Retail Marijuana Vegetative plants, and Retail Marijuana Product on any public road within the state of Colorado as authorized in this rule.
+State law does not prohibit the transport of Retail Marijuana , Retail Marijuana Vegetative plants, and Retail Marijuana Product on any public road within the state of Colorado as authorized in this rule.
 However, nothing herein authorizes a Licensee to violate specific local ordinances or resolutions enacted by any city, town, city and county, or county related to the transport of Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product. - G. Preparation of Retail Marijuana and Retail Marijuana Product for Transport - Final Weighing and Packaging.
 A Retail Marijuana Establishment shall comply with the specific rules associated with the final weighing and packaging of Retail Marijuana and Retail Marijuana Product before such items are prepared for transport pursuant to this rule.
-The scale used to weigh product to be transported shall be certified tested and approved in accordance with measurement standards established in Article 14 of Title 3535-14-127, C.R.S. - Preparation in Limited Access Area.
-Retail Marijuana and Retail Marijuana Product shall be prepared for transport in a Limited Access Area, including the packing and labeling of Shipping Containers. - Shipping Containers.
+The scale used to weigh product to be transported shall be certified tested and approved in accordance with measurement standards established in Article 14 of Title 3535-14-127, C.R.S. - 2.
+Preparation in Limited Access Area.
+Retail Marijuana and Retail Marijuana Product shall be prepared for transport in a Limited Access Area, including the packing and labeling of Shipping Containers. - 3.
+Shipping Containers.
 All Shipping Containers must be affixed with an RFID tag prior to transport.
 Sealed packages or Containers may be placed in larger Shipping Containers, so long as such Shipping Containers are labeled in accordance with the R 1000 Series.
 The contents of Shipping Containers shall be easily accessible and may be inspected by the State Licensing Authority, local jurisdictions, and state and local law enforcement agency for a purpose authorized by the Retail Code or for any other state or local law enforcement purpose. - G.5.
 Required RFID Tags for Retail Marijuana Vegetative Plants.
 Each Retail Marijuana